Unconditional Love – BT2

 That goes for talking about whether we should judge or not!
 The NT uses a lot of very specific Greek words to help understand the differences that English often obscures!
 The NT speaks more about impartially, rightly, justly, or equitably judging others, especially those in the Church, than the NT speaks about NOT judging others, especially those NOT in the Church!

 In fact, because of political-correctness and fear of lawsuit reprisal, ‘lack of Church discipline through excommunication’ of unrepentant sinning Christians in the Church, and some of these are teachers or leaders as we have often seen, has resulted in Satan having a hay-day: more of sin’s “stealing, destroying, and killing” seeps into the church so it loses it ‘salt preservation and light in the darkness’ ability to a decaying, dying world on its way to condemnation.
 Because of unconditional-love, God permits this Satanic judgment to come to the Church, hoping it will ‘wake-up’ by repenting and obeying God to then excommunicate unrepentant church members.
-However, because of unconditional-love God hopes it also will move the sinning Christian to repentance, escape Satan’s clutch, and be gently restored to His unconditional-loving koinonia fellowship with Him and His church.
+However because of unconditional-love, God hopes it also will move the sinning Christian to repentance, escape Satan’s clutch, and be gently restored to His unconditional-loving koinonia fellowship with Him and His church.
 Few churches practice this today, to their demise, just as God promised would happen!
-They are doing the most unloving thing by not accurately judging the situation and excommunicating the sinner!
+They are doing the most unloving thing by not rightly judging the situation and excommunicating the sinner!
 Thus Jesus removes the lampstand of many of these churches!
 They are no longer salt and light to the world!
 His Spirit departs from them.
 I’ve seen this too many times!